August 2021 Novel Ideas: 32 Quick Lit Reviews

 The Downstairs Girl by Stacey Lee

 The Downstairs girl was Reese’s YA pick for summer 2021.
 I am usually a huge fan of Reese’s YA picks so I was very excited to read this book.

 For me, it did not live up to my expectations.
 It was a well written book but I felt that the plot development and character development was slow.
 I liked where the story started and where it ended but I felt that it took a little too long to get there.

 For more Reese Witherspoon Book Club Picks, Ranked, Check out this post.

-For the last two year, I have been emotionally dependent on romances to take me away from the reality of the pandemic.
-Every time I think that things are looking up, I am throw for a loop.
+For the last two years, I have been emotionally dependent on romance books to take me away from the reality of the pandemic.
+Every time I think that things are looking up, I am thrown for a loop.

 Suddenly, Tara finds herself in a dare to date the gorgeous and tempting Seth Kim without falling in love.
 This book was everything that I hoped it would be.

 A Slow Fire Burning by Paula Hawkins